perrygeo/docker-postgres/README.md

 ## Contributing

 Ideas for additional drivers or software?
 Bug fixes?
-Please let me know.
-If you're into Github, create a pull request on this repo.
-Otherwise, send me an email at matt@perrygeo.com.
+Please create a pull request on this repo with:

-Either way, I'll ask for

 * a description.
 * code + an automated test for the new functionality.